ShiftHackZ/WooCommerceMobile/README.md

 - Supports two different lists UI:
   - Grid list display
   - Feed list display (like Instagram)
-- Allows to filter products by:
+- Filtering products by:
   - Highest or lowest price
   - Featured or on sale
   - Available now or by back order
-- Allows to sort products by:
+- Sorting products by:
   - Rating
   - Popularity
   - Date (ASC/DESC)